ricabruinsma/grocerySales/README.md

 * Web Services consumed using Java
   * Maybe Google Maps for mileage calculations???
 * CSS
-  * Bootstrap or Materialize
+  * Bootstrap
 * Data Validation
   * Bootstrap Validator for front end
-  * Explore Hibernate's validation
+  * Custom JavaScript code for password verification
+  * Servlet function to check database
 * Logging
   * Configurable logging using Log4J2.
 In production, only errors will normally be logged, but logging at a debug level can be turned on to facilitate trouble-shooting.
 * Hosting
   * AWS
 * Independent Research Topic/s
-  * CI tools in AWS
-  * Materialize
   * Google Maps API
   * JSoup - screen scrape
   * Project Lombok to eliminate boilerplate code like getters/setters/equals